By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 In any contest between mother earth, I as a hopeless human, tend to come down on the side of the humans.
-But all in all most of our efforts to improve the earth, tame her and put her to the use of humans has not worked out anywhere near the way we planned this.
+But all in all most of our efforts to improve the earth, tame her, and put her to the use of humans, have not worked out anywhere near the way we planned this.

 You would think that after all this time of living off Mother Earth’s bounty we would behave better and treat her hospitality like we appreciated it.